Chinese Journal of International Law

 (3) “BYIL” or “BYBIL” for “British Year Book of International Law”;

-(4) “Chinese JIL” for “Chinese Journal of International Law”;
+(4) “Chinese JIL” for “Chinese Journal of International Law” ( Please note that the Chinese JIL does not use “CJIL” as its abbreviation);

 (5) “EJIL” for “European Journal of International Law”;